chrissiedeist/NodeTicTacToe/README.md

 NodeTicTacToe
 =============

-A asynchronous tictactoe application built on Node.js
+An asynchronous tictactoe application built on Node.js

 Check it out live <a href="http://node-tic-tac-toe.herokuapp.com/">here</a>.